assridha/Finance-Simulation-Library/README.md

 - Starting with yfinance 0.2.28, the `option_chain()` method also returns underlying data, which this tool can utilize.
 - Comprehensive logging is included to help troubleshoot any issues with the API.
 - Options expiry dates are typically on the third Friday of each month, so the closest available expiry date may differ from your target date.
-- The option simulator uses the Black-Scholes model, which has known limitations (e.g., assumes constant volatility, no dividends, etc.).
 - The risk-free rate is fetched from the 3-month Treasury yield (^IRX) or defaults to 3% if unavailable.
 - All simulations start from today's date using current market prices, as historical option data is not available.
 - The price range for simulations is calculated using the implied volatility of the option and covers a 2-standard deviation move (approximately 95% confidence interval) by the expiry date.

+## Future Enhancements

+Potential improvements to consider:
+- Implement GARCH models for time-varying volatility
+- Add jump-diffusion processes for modeling price jumps
+- Include mean-reversion for certain assets
+- Implement correlated simulations for multiple assets